The Jewish Theological Seminary

 The following items are forbidden under any and all circumstances in JTS residence halls and may be confiscated if discovered:

 Students found with these items will be asked to remove them from the residence halls.
-These items are subject to confiscation, fines and/or other disciplinary sanctions.
+These items are subject to confiscation, fines and / or other disciplinary sanctions.

 17. Personalization of Space

 Students may not paint, carpet, install shelving, permanent window treatments, or furniture, nor make any other alteration to their assigned spaces or to common areas within the residence halls.
 Wall decorations are limited to two tapestries per room, including common areas.
 Small or lightweight items may be hung with white masking tape or Fun tack.
 Scotch, duct or electrical tape, nails, screws, pins and tacks may not be used in residence halls.
 Students who choose to use such items will be billed for damage to walls, doors, and furniture.
-UL listed holiday lights may be strung along walls with the condition they be left 8 inches from the ceiling and are not touching flammable materials.
+UL listed holiday lights may be strung along walls with the condition they be not less than 8 inches from the ceiling and are not touching flammable materials.
 Stickers and decals may not be affixed to JTS property.
 Lofts may not be built nor installed in student rooms or in common areas.
 Nothing may be hung out of windows or off fire escapes.

 18. Air Conditioning

-Residents of MSRH receive central air conditioning.
 Residents of Brush and Goldsmith residence halls with their own air conditioners installed in their room windows are assessed a $50 per month charge for usage from April through September.
 Installation and removal of air conditioners requires Facilities Maintenance staff and a $50 charge is assessed per request for installation, removal or relocation.
 Charges for air conditioners installed and used in Goldsmith apartment common areas are divided equally among each resident of the apartment.

 19. Standards of Conduct and Disciplinary Procedures